Ultrafast Frustration-Breaking and Magnetophononic Driving of Singlet Excitations in a Quantum Magnet: Phonon modulation of magnetic interactions

-For the purposes of creating nonlinear magnetophononic phenomena in SrCu$_2$(BO$_3$)$_2$, the strongest modulation of the $\Delta J_{i,i+1}' (q_{a,b})$ interactions is produced by the 4.60 THz phonon [Fig.~\ref{uqmfs6}(b)].
-This is due largely to the fact that its maximum THz-induced phonon displacement, $\delta_b = 0.17$ \AA~(Sec.~IIB of the main text), is significantly greater than that of the other phonons (at 3.80 THz we estimated the displacement $\delta_a = 0.04$ \AA).
-These maximum displacements are included in the calculations shown in Fig.~5 of the main text, where we have computed the phonon-induced modulation of the magnetic interaction parameters as a time series based on the pulse durations of our experiment.
+For the purposes of creating nonlinear magnetophononic phenomena in SrCu$_2$(BO$_3$)$_2$, the strongest modulation of the $\Delta J_{i,i+1}' (q_{a,b})$ interactions is produced by the 4.60 THz phonon [Fig.~\ref{uqmfs8}(b)].
+This is due largely to the fact that its maximum THz-induced phonon displacement, $\delta_b = 0.17$ \AA~(Sec.~III), is significantly greater than that of the other phonons (at 3.80 THz we estimated the displacement $\delta_a = 0.04$ \AA).
+These maximum displacements are included in the calculations shown in Fig.~\ref{uqmf5}, where we have computed the phonon-induced modulation of the magnetic interaction parameters as a time series based on the pulse durations of our experiment.
 For this calculation, we computed 285 points covering 10 ps with a time resolution of 0.035 ps, which accessed both the high- and low-frequency regimes to a sufficient degree that we obtained well-resolved results for all features, in particular the TBS peak.

 Finally, we comment that an average over all our computed values of $J$ and $J'$ indicates that the averaged coupling ratio, $\bar{\alpha} (q_{a,b}) = \bar{J}'/\bar{J}$, increases as a function of $q_{a,b}$ for both phonon modes.
-This leads to the results shown in Fig.~5(g) of the main text and to the possibility of driving the static QPT of the spin system into the plaquette phase by using the ultrafast driving of IR phonons to increase the time-averaged coupling ratio.
+This leads to the results shown in Fig.~\ref{uqmf5}(g) and to the possibility of driving the static QPT of the spin system into the plaquette phase by using the ultrafast driving of IR phonons to increase the time-averaged coupling ratio.